Geonkick-Synthesizer/geonkick/README.md

 * Filters become unstable for some extremal combination of cutoff frequency and Q parameter.
 If the filters become unstable the percussion graph may show a maximum continuous line or various kinds of distortion.
 There is a need to work with Q factor in order to use the cutoff in the desired range.

 * If the sound exceeds the range -1.0 - 1.0, the sound is hard limited to value 1.0 or -1.0.
 This can also be seen in the percussion graph.

-* Compressor and drive are applied per total (compressor is the last one), and there is a need to work with general settings amplitude envelope to make the input right for these two effects.
-For now it is recommended to use a dedicated drive or compressor instead if the result of using them is not the desired.

 * When a key is pressed, there no synthesis is going on, Geonkick plays the generated percussion that is kept in memory.
 Synthesis takes place only if some controls are changed.